JonathanRayner/market-dash/README.md

 A simple dashboard for financial markets

-Essentially follows [this medium article](https://medium.com/geekculture/how-to-create-a-simple-crypto-dashboard-using-python-b9678e7867b) with some differences (TODO: explain).
+Essentially follows [this medium article](https://medium.com/geekculture/how-to-create-a-simple-crypto-dashboard-using-python-b9678e7867b) with some differences.
+TODO: explain the differences.

 ## Possible data sources

 WARNING: likely all of these sources are 15 min delayed or more on free tiers.

-TODO: check this
+TODO: check this.

 ### Alpaca